xerial/dp-readings/README.md

 # Readings in Differential Privacy

-A list of papers and materialies for understanding differential privacy and its applications to database systems.
+A list of papers and materialies for understanding differential privacy (DP) and its applications to real-world systems.

 ## Introduction to Differential Privacy